eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

     :language: c++
     :start-after: //RTPS_API_WRITER_CONF_DURABILITY
     :end-before: //!--
+    :dedent: 4

-Because in the Writer-Reader layer you have control over the History, in TRANSIENT_LOCAL and TRANSIENT modes the Writer sends all changes you have not explicitly released from the History.
+Because in the :ref:`rtps_layer` you have control over the History, in TRANSIENT_LOCAL and TRANSIENT modes the Writer sends all changes you have not explicitly released from the History.

 Configuring the History